lindenb/jvarkit/docs/BamToSVG.md

       Show clipping
       Default: false
     -S, --vcf
       add VCF indexed with tabix.
-Optinal. the Samples's name must be the same than in the BAM
+Optional. the Samples's name must be the same than in the BAM
       Default: []
     --version
       print version and exit